Nebye/Simple-Ray-Tracing-Renderer/README.md

 # Simple-Ray-Tracing-Renderer
 A simple ray tracing renderer, pretty basic but mostly just used as a learning tool for myself.

 I will be following this [guide](https://raytracing.github.io/books/RayTracingInOneWeekend.html) to help me implement methods I have only read about till now.
 This is my first go at making any kind of renderer from scratch.

-Done completely on the CPU as performance isn't my goal; not necesarily deal with drivers, GPU communication, etc.
+Done completely on the CPU as performance isn't my goal; not necessarily deal with drivers, GPU communication, etc.

 I'll try to document a few thoughts as I progress below.

 ## Day 01
 Wanted to get started even though I didn't have much time today.
-At the very least, this should propell me into getting a more sizable amount done tomorrow!
+At the very least, this should propel me into getting a more sizable amount done tomorrow!
 Haven't written any C or C++ in a long time but thankfully it didn't take too long for me to get back into it.
 Just made an initial output image in the form of a ppm file (converted into png below) and a progress indicator which will be necessary later when the renders start to take a while.\
 \